 Kansas City Vaccine Injury Attorneys

 Due to the societal necessity of vaccines, the National Childhood Vaccine Injury Act of 1986 established the National Vaccine Injury Compensation Fund to pay damages to victims and their families.
 Hence, if you or a loved one has been harmed by a vaccine, you could be entitled to compensation from the National Vaccine Injury Compensation Fund.
-For diligent representation from attorneys who have first-hand experience with vaccine injury cases, contact the Kansas City Vaccine Injury Attorneys at Popham Law at (844) 243-2288 for a free consultation.
+For diligent representation from attorneys who have first-hand experience with vaccine injury cases, contact the Kansas City Vaccine Injury Attorneys at The Popham Law Fim at (844) 243-2288 for a free consultation.

 Common Vaccine Injuries and Disorders